deriggi/RUNorthArcPy/README.md

 ```

 ## 5 - Join the shapefile to the SQL Server table
+Use the join function in ArcGIS to join the data to SQLServer.
+Join on the new column in the attribute table to the
+corresponding column in SQL Server

 # Python GIS Development at RAMP UP North
 Welcome to the RAMP UP North GIS Unit's GitHub Site!
 This site contains the Python examples, lessons,